 Key differences in standards demonstrate dual approach

-Broadly speaking, both standards are well recognized as the two most popular methods used for sustainability reporting.
-Both standards require two levels of assurance — limited (similar to the moderate level in AA1000) and reasonable (similar to high level in AA1000).
-While both standards are undergoing changes and updates, there are several key differences that support the recommendation that both should be used for quality sustainability assurance.
+Broadly speaking, all of the aforementioned standards are well recognized as the most popular standards used for sustainability assurance.
+AA1000 and ISAE 3000 require two levels of assurance — limited (similar to the moderate level in AA1000) and reasonable (similar to high level in AA1000).
+Other important elements of the AA1000 and the ISAE 3000 include:

 Lens of audience — The AA1000 is a principles-based framework that focuses on stakeholder inclusivity, materiality, responsiveness, and impact.
 It emphasizes stakeholder engagement and the importance of understanding and addressing the most relevant sustainability issues for an organization and its stakeholders.
-At the same time, ISAE 3000 appeals most to investors because it mirrors the methodology used to assure financial information.
+While the ISAE 3000 has a general use application, it is likely to be preferred by financial professionals and investors as users of the assurance report because it mirrors the methodology used to assure financial information.

 Data verification — When verifying data, the AA1000 framework looks at how well the data reflects the principles outlined in the standard and how effectively the organization has engaged with its stakeholders to improve its sustainability performance and the integrity of its sustainability management systems.
 On the other hand, the ISAE 3000 is a systems-based framework that focuses on the robustness and effectiveness of an organization’s sustainability management systems.
 This framework analyzes how well the data demonstrates the effectiveness of these systems and how well the organization can measure and disclose accurate sustainability information.